texstudio-org/texstudio/utilities/manual/source/configuration.md

 ![Preview](images/configure_preview.png)

 ## Configuring Highlight Colors
-TexStudio allows the adaptation of editor syntax highlight colors for personal taste.
+TeXstudio allows the adaptation of editor syntax highlight colors for personal taste.
 Color, font modification, as well as font family and size can be set.

 The priority setting determines which highlight is shown if more than one is active.